Sleepy Raindrops: A Free Softie Toy Sewing Pattern

 The Fabric Collection Used in the Projects

-Things have changed so much since my kids were babies; there are so many other options for “kids stuff” than there were back then.
+Things have changed so much since my kids were babies; there are so many more options for “kids’ stuff” than there were back then.
 I adore the modern vibe and variety of designs that you can now find in stores.

-I was lucky enough to get my hands on some When Skies are Gray fabric this month and sat down and stitched up a tote bag with matching softies to fit in the pockets.
+I was lucky enough to get my hands on some When Skies are Gray fabric this month, so I sat down and stitched up a tote bag with matching softies to fit in the pockets.

-Inspired by the designs in the fabric, I decided to make a few softies coordinate with my tote bag.
-I’ve included a free printable pattern for the raindrop and cloud softies in this post.
+Inspired by the fabric’s designs, I made a few softies to coordinate with my tote bag.
+This post includes a free printable pattern for the raindrops and cloud softies.
 The tote bag pattern can be found in my shop.

 Raindrop & Cloud Free Softie Sewing Pattern